top of page

 Our Vision

-The Charcot Therapy Centre is a centre of excellence for people living with or supporting someone with a neurological or long-term
+The Charcot Therapy Centre is a community hub for people living with or supporting someone with a neurological or long-term

 condition.
 We embrace collaborative working with both charities and statutory services.